department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 ### Config File

-You'll need to create a configuration JSON file with at the least the following minimum fields:
+You'll need to create a configuration JSON file with at the least the following minimum fields.

 dev-config.json